flamyKid/pulling/docs/English/home.md

 > **> pip install pulling**

-Further in the documentation there will be such windows:
-> Code will be here (input)
->> And here's the output (output)

 ## Future
 Such a repository can be extended for life.
 That's what I will do.
 But the next version (where there will be working from other formats) will not be released soon.